tinglab/reCAT/README.md

 Now you have the scores and time series, but you don't know whether the cell is G1 or S or G2/M. In this case, you can use ***get_hmm_order*** function to sort the cells.

-In this function, there are six parameters: bayes_score, mean_score and ordIndex are values you get before. cls_num is class number you want, generally is 3(G1, S, G2/M) or 4(G0, G1, S, G2/M). fob is the direction of time series, 1 is forward and 0 is backward. rdata is the class region you judge from the picture you draw before. for example, in ola_mES_2i, we can easily judge cells in c(210:230) is G1, cells in c(40:60) is G2/M, and cells in c(170:190) is S, so the rdata is
+In this function, there are six parameters: bayes_score, mean_score and ordIndex are values you get before. cls_num is class number you want, generally is 3(G1, S, G2/M) or 4(G0, G1, S, G2/M). myord is the real time series that the you can choose, for example, you choose the 4 is the start, and the real order is c(4:1, 295:5). rdata is the class region you judge from the picture you draw before. for example, in ola_mES_2i, we can easily judge cells in c(210:230) is G1, cells in c(40:60) is G2/M, and cells in c(170:190) is S, so the rdata is

 		start	end
 	1	210		230